What Can Someone Do With Your IP Address? What Your Internet Connection Says About You in 2025

 These details include your phone number, name, mailing address, social handles, Social Security number (SSN) and birthdate.
 That data set is a goldmine for identity thieves, who will piece it together and try to impersonate you.

+Hackers will sometimes use this information for malicious purposes such as downloading copyrighted files and child pornography, trafficking drugs or traversing the dark web.
 If law enforcement authorities come calling, it will take a lengthy legal battle to prove you didn’t download illegal content or engage in criminal activities.

 3. Track Your Online Activity

 Regardless, some employers are hell-bent on flushing out lazy employees who use the workplace network for social media, online gaming or shopping.
-In most cases, employee tracking can only happen when you’re connected to the work network.
+In most cases, employee tracking can happen only when you’re connected to the work network.

 In addition, attackers who get their hands on your IP address can use network traffic monitoring to analyze your browsing patterns, bandwidth usage and connection times to build a detailed profile of your online behavior.
 Cyberstalkers may use your IP address alongside other publicly available information to track your online presence and engage in digital harassment.